tableflip/nodebots-vagrant/README.md

 1. In VirtualBox, select `Machine` > `Settings` > `Ports` > `USB`
 1. Click the `Add filter` button with the small green + icon
 1. Select your Arduino from the list
-1. Disconnect and reconnect the Arduino
+1. Disconnect and reconnect the Arduino - you should see it appear in the VM at `/dev/ttyACM0` or similar

 ## Running Johnny-Five